 Do not use atomoxetine if you have used an MAO inhibitor such as isocarboxazid (Marplan), tranylcypromine (Parnate), phenelzine (Nardil), rasagiline (Azilect), or selegiline (Eldepryl, Emsam) within the past 14 days.
 Serious, life-threatening side effects can occur if you use atomoxetine before the MAO inhibitor has cleared from your body.

 Do not use this medication if you are allergic to atomoxetine, or if you have glaucoma.

 Some ADHD medicines have caused sudden death in children and adolescents with serious heart problems or congenital heart defects.
 Tell your doctor if you have any heart problems.

 You may have suicidal thoughts or behavior while taking atomoxetine.
 Watch for symptoms of depression, unusual behavior, or thoughts of hurting yourself.
 Your doctor may need to check you at regular visits while you are taking this medication.

 In addition to you watching for changes in your mood or behavior, your family or caregivers should be alert to changes in your mood or symptoms.

-Avoid using or handling an open or broken capsule.
-If the medicine from inside the capsule gets in your eyes, rinse them thoroughly with water and call your doctor.
+Do not use an open or broken capsule.
+If the medicine from inside the capsule gets into your eyes, rinse thoroughly with water and call your doctor.

 Atomoxetine can cause side effects that may impair your thinking or reactions.
 Be careful if you drive or do anything that requires you to be awake and alert.